define-private-public/PSRayTracing/README.rst

 There are other fun features such as multi-core rendering, configurable render parameters (e.g. samples per pixel, max ray depth), and progress bars; it’s the little things that count.
 It should be able to replicate all of the scenes from books 1 & 2.
-Though there is no book 3 implementation at this time.
+If you want to render the scenes from book 3, you will need to check out the branch ``book 3``.

 What I like about how this book is structured is that it shows you how to make incremental changes to the ray tracer.
 With these step-by-step changes in book 3 though, it was getting very difficult to have my code reproduce every step, due to many structural changes in critical sections.
-So I decided it would be best to keep book 3 as its own separate thing for a later date.
+So I decided it would be best to keep book 3 as its own separate branch.
 But on top of that, I think there are more points of optimization to talk about for Books 1 & 2.

 I've decided to license this implementation under the ``Apache License (2.0)``.
 The full text is in the file ``LICENSE.txt``.
 The only exception to this is ``src/third_party``, as those are externally provided